SatoshiumAI/satoshium-us/chronicle/sources/README.md

 * Cross-system reference validation
 * Public source discovery where appropriate

+These should be added only where production experience demonstrates a need.

 ---

+## Guiding Principle

+> Identify the Source.
+> Preserve the reference.
+> Trace the path.
+> Keep authority visible.

+---

 ## Status

-**Architectural draft — not yet a frozen production specification.**
+**Active pre-operational Chronicle Sources specification.**

-This README has been reconciled with the revised Chronicle Sources public page, the current Source Record Schema, Chronicle Evidence architecture, Chronicle Records model, Chronicle Base Schema direction, and Satoshium Suite Standards, Methodology, Schemas Standard, Evidence Standard, and Interoperability principles.
+This README is aligned with the current Chronicle Entry Model, Provenance Model, Relationship Model, Controlled Values Registry, Identifier Specification, Chronicle Rules, Evidence architecture, and Suite authority boundaries.

-The final identifier format, controlled values, Source Type and Source Role vocabularies, provenance requirements, validation rules, Preservation State values, versioning conventions, and publication requirements must be settled through the remaining Chronicle operational-development steps before Sources become production authoritative.
+Source Type values are governed through the Controlled Values Registry.

+Source Role, Preservation State, Source Record identifier architecture, final Source Record schema details, and Event-Type-specific Source requirements remain subject to later operational-development steps where production use demonstrates a need.